JoseD-Lopez/Sparta_nasa_api_son/README.md

 # Objective

-##was to use RSpec to test data with service object model SOM structure to test NASA api data regarding asteroids.
+##Use RSpec to test data with a service object model SOM structure to test NASA api asteroids data.
 This information can be found at https://api.nasa.gov/api.html#NeoWS

 There are three different api sources providing different services: